-- 1 Follow the procedure in before working inside your computer
+- 1. Follow the procedure in before working inside your computer

-- 2 Remove the SD memory card
+- 2. Remove the SD memory card

-- 3 Remove the base cover
+- 3. Remove the base cover

-- 4 Remove the battery
+- 4. Disconnect the battery cable

-- 1 Remove the single (M2x3) screw that secures the solid-state drive bracket to the palmrest and keyboard assembly [1]. - 2 Remove the solid-state drive bracket from the palmrest and keyboard assembly [2].
+- 1. Remove the single (M2x3) screw that secures the solid-state drive bracket to the palmrest and keyboard assembly [1]. - 2.
+Remove the solid-state drive bracket from the palmrest and keyboard assembly [2].